-Summer and Vacation Camps at The Nature Museum
+Summer Camps at The Nature Museum

 All Nature Museum camps allow time and space for free play, exploration, hands-on learning, and camper-driven interests.
 Camp agendas are subject to change as they are made to be flexible and adaptable to accommodate camper interests, outdoor conditions, camp group dynamics, and other circumstances.
 Our goal is to make each camp experience safe, fun, and engaging!
-Financial assistance is available and we strive to keep our camps accessible to all.

 For all camp questions, send an email to camps@nature-museum.org to learn more.